vedranbe/simplevote/README.md

 ## Other

-Styling is as close, as it can be.
+Styling is as close as it can be.
 It is also mobile friendly.
 There are only 3 files, PHP, JS and CSS.

 ## Contributing